-Open-ended items are useful when researchers do not know how participants might respond or want to avoid influencing their responses.
-They tend to be used when researchers have more vaguely defined research questions-often in the early stages of a research project.
+Open-ended items are useful when researchers do not know how participants might respond or when they want to avoid influencing their responses.
+Open-ended items are more qualitative in nature, so they tend to be used when researchers have more vaguely defined research questions-often in the early stages of a research project.
 Open-ended items are relatively easy to write because there are no response options to worry about.
-However, they take more time and effort on the part of participants, and they are more difficult for the researcher to analyze because the answers must be transcribed, coded, and submitted to some form of content analysis.
+However, they take more time and effort on the part of participants, and they are more difficult for the researcher to analyze because the answers must be transcribed, coded, and submitted to some form of qualitative analysis, such as content analysis.
+Another disadvantage is that respondents are more likely to skip open-ended items because they take longer to answer.
+It is best to use open-ended questions when the answer is unsure or for quantities which can easily be converted to categories later in the analysis.